 Some garden moss species need more sunlight than others for producing chlorophyll and photosynthesizing nutrients.
 Like other plants, mosses utilize their tiny leaves to absorb sunlight.
 Mosses also require sufficient water for photosynthesizing ultraviolet radiation from the sun.

-An example of a moss species that thrives in consistent shade or minimal sunlight is the tree moss.
-Hardy and capable of withstanding overwatering, tree moss also adapts well to loamy, rocky or sandy soil.
+An example of a moss species that thrive in consistent shade or minimal sunlight is the tree moss.
+Hardy and capable of withstanding overwatering, tree moss also adapts well to loamy, rocky, or sandy soil.
 Landscapers place rocks covered with tree moss in areas where plants would be difficult to grow due to lack of sunlight.

 Horizontal and Vertical Garden Mosses

-Moss species are further divided into horizontally-growing mosses or vertically-growing mosses.
-Pleurocarpous mosses grow horizontally and are best suited for cultivation on trees, trellises and vertical landscaping elements.
+Most species are further divided into horizontally-growing mosses or vertically-growing mosses.
+Pleurocarpous mosses grow horizontally and are best suited for cultivation on trees, trellises, and vertical landscaping elements.
 Acrocarpous mosses grow on vertical surfaces, such as stones and ground.
 Pleurocarpous mosses tend to grow thicker than acrocarpous mosses.
 However, what horizontally-growing mosses lack in volume they make up in length.